Video capture

 stop : Stop a video device and its sources

-capture : Capture a given number of frames from a device
+capture : Capture a given number of buffers from a device

 format : Query or set the video format of a device